Vantrue N2 Pro Uber Dual Review

-Earning the top score in this metric, the Vantrue N2 Pro Uber Dual was able to impress us with its footage at almost every turn.
+Earning the top score in this metric, the N2 Pro was able to impress us with its footage at almost every turn.
 It is also one of the few models around that offers a cab-facing camera to record the driver and passengers, as well as a road-facing camera.
 We highly doubt anybody is going to find the N2 Pro's video lacking.

 The Road-Facing Camera

-The N2 Pro's front-facing camera sports an incredible 2.5k (1440p) high definition resolution.
+The front-facing camera sports an incredible 2.5k (1440p) high definition resolution.
 This results in very clear footage that looks like it came from one of the latest smartphones.
 The colors are also quite vibrant, making the footage more than worthy of posting on social media if you happen to encounter something incredible on one of your drives.

 Some cameras, namely the AUKEY DR02, actually did a slightly better job of reading license plates at night, but still couldn't match the daytime quality of the N2 Pro.
-In normal use we doubt these minor differences in night-time performance will be very noticeable, so we wouldn't count it as a huge strike against the N2 Pro.
+In normal use, we doubt these minor differences in night-time performance will be very noticeable, so we wouldn't count it as a huge strike against the N2 Pro.

 The Cab-Facing Camera

+The N2 Pro also led the scoreboard in our video capture testing.
 Like all of the cameras we tested, we were unable to find a record of any instance when the N2 Pro's G-sensor failed to detect a crash or other incident and protect the resulting footage from being overwritten.
-Also like all of the other cameras we tested, the N2 Pro automatically starts recording when you tun your car on.
+Also like all of the other cameras we tested, the N2 Pro automatically starts recording when you turn your car on.

 The N2 Pro has an emergency button on its face that has multiple functions.
 When you're driving and recording video, pressing this button will take a snapshot of what the camera is seeing and protect that photo from being overwritten.
-This is a unique feature, and can be helpful if you know you're right behind a car whose license plate number you need to remember.
+This is a unique feature and can be helpful if you know you're right behind a car whose license plate number you need to remember.

-High resolution and 2 different cameras recording continuously sound like a recipe for quickly running out of storage space.
-Luckily the N2 Pro accepts microSD cards of up to 256GB.
+High resolution and two different cameras recording continuously sounds like a recipe for quickly running out of storage space.
+Luckily the N2 Pro accepts micro SD cards of up to 256GB.
 Also, if you're riding without passengers you can turn off the cab-facing camera to save some space.

-The N2 Pro has 2 buttons on its face: an emergency button that is mostly used for taking snapshots, and an "OK" button.
-There are also 4 buttons on the bottom of the device, right below the display screen, for navigating menus.
+The N2 Pro has two buttons on its face: an emergency button that is mostly used for taking snapshots, and an "OK" button.
+There are also four buttons on the bottom of the device, right below the display screen, for navigating menus.
 We like this layout, as when scrolling through long menus it is a bit more comfortable to pinch the body of the camera and press buttons with your thumb than it is to stab at front-facing buttons with your outstretched finger like you're fencing.

 On top of being large (the camera itself is 3.5" x 1.5"), the rear-facing camera and mounting design dictate that the N2 Pro should be placed up high on your windshield, near the rearview mirror.
 This more conspicuous location makes it much more noticeable than cameras that can hide away in the corner of the windshield.
-To top if all off, the suction cup mount is also on the larger side, though this will likely be partially or completely obscured by your mirror.
+To top it all off, the suction cup mount is also on the larger side, though this will likely be partially or completely obscured by your mirror.